 GRC is the first council to have Invention Scouts, a pilot program designed to inspire scouts to become inventors and entrepreneurs for life.
 It is coeducational, so young men and women ages 11-21 can join, and no prior scouting experience is required.

-Drew Wood, the Invention Lab’s Summer Camp Director said, “In the lab we provide the opportunity for Scouts to use equipment they may have never seen before.
+Drew Wood, the Invention Lab’s First Summer Camp Director said, “In the lab we provide the opportunity for Scouts to use equipment they may have never seen before.
 We give them time to use their creative juices to design and create brand new things.
 They are challenged through merit badge requirements and competitions.”

 “In schools is it popular to push for STEM, and for kids to learn those are facts.
 The Invention Lab is more than that; creativity and innovation will never go away.
-This is a timeless program which makes it super cool for Scouts” Camp Program Director Daniel Wright said.
+This is a timeless program which makes it super cool for Scouts” past Camp Program Director Daniel Wright said.

 Sustainability is another theme of The Lab.
 GRC used many recyclable materials for its completion.
 The tables are repurposed restaurant furniture.
 The work tables were made from wood leftover from the construction.